siobyrne/young-dressage-horse-program-analysis/README.md

 ![Young Horse Scores by Sire Boxplot](images/yh-score-by-sire-boxplot.png)

 #### Summary Statistics for Scores by Sire, Developing Horse Divisions
+The sire with the highest median score in the Developing Horse divisions is Wagnis (69.919%).
+Runner up is Charmeur (69.152%).

 | Sire             |   Number of Scores |   Mean Score |   Median Score |   Standard Deviation |   Variance |
 |:-----------------|-------------------:|-------------:|---------------:|---------------------:|-----------:|